tompi/cheapino/doc/firmware.md

 Once you change the encoder file, run the command from step 6 and 7 to deploy changes to your keyboard.

 Good luck!

+# References for keymaps and qmk tweaking

+* Miryoku is a very well thought out layout: https://github.com/manna-harbour/miryoku
+* @gtreuer has a lot of tricks up his sleeve: https://getreuer.info/posts/keyboards/tour/index.html
+* Some inspiration for making your own keymap: https://keymapdb.com/
+* Check out colemak-dh if you are curious about other layouts than qwerty: https://colemakmods.github.io/mod-dh/
+* For practicing, https://www.keybr.com/ and https://monkeytype.com/ are nice
+* If you are on reddit, you should join https://www.reddit.com/r/ErgoMechKeyboards/